All Episodes

 The New York Times did not do any reporting on this.

-Records show that each of the citations mentioned by the New York Times were pulled in person by American bridge operatives on May 26th.
+Records show that each of the citations mentioned by the New York Times were pulled in person by American Bridge operatives on May 26th.

-American Bridge is a spin-off of media matters.
+American Bridge is a spin-off of Media Matters.

 And so they are going to be the focus of opposition research, standard operating procedure, of course.

-But the New York Times didn't get, I mean, they just sat around and waited for the data to be presented to them by these partisan hacks at Media Matters, now a new new organization offshoot called American Bridge, which is Brock and Sidney Blumenthal.
+I mean, they just sat around and waited for the data to be presented to them by these partisan hacks at Media Matters, now a new organization offshoot called American Bridge, which is Brock and Sidney Blumenthal.

-So the New York Times is sitting there, and uh one day they get an email or a phone call, whatever from Brock and Bloomethal.
+And one day they get an email or a phone call, whatever, from Brock and Blumenthal.

 Hey, guess what we found?

-He's got four and his wife thirteen.
+He's got four and his wife 13.

-And here he is a United States Senator, and he did not pull rank on anybody.
+And here he is, a United States Senator, and he did not pull rank on anybody.

 The New York Times did not say where they got the information, by the way.